itsluap/books/the_wrong_answer/chapters/chapter-01-the-perfect-lesson.md

 Mara swallowed.
 Jace didn’t look at her.
 Looking was a risk.
 But the angle of his jaw changed, as if bracing for something approaching.

 Somewhere in the building, a door slid closed—no louder than usual.
 Mara heard it anyway.
 The perfect lesson continued.
-She set her stylus down, and beneath her ribs, something unfolded its wings.
+She set her stylus down and whispered, too quiet for the drones to parse: "Careful, not quiet."
+Beneath her ribs, something unfolded its wings.
 <div style="border-top: 1px solid #e1e4e8; margin-top: 40px; padding-top: 20px; display: flex; justify-content: space-between; align-items: center;">
   <a href="../front-matter.html" style="background-color: #f1f8ff; border: 1px solid #c8e1ff; padding: 8px 16px; text-decoration: none; border-radius: 6px;">← Front Matter</a>
   <a href="../" style="background-color: #f6f8fa; border: 1px solid #d1d9e0; padding: 8px 16px; text-decoration: none; border-radius: 6px;">📚 Table of Contents</a>